StreakYC/bacon-cast/README.md

 Suppose you have a library that exports a single function `doStuff`, which can take a stream as an argument.
-By using BaconCast, you can support any RxJS streams, Bacon.js streams, or constants that your users might pass to you.
+By using BaconCast, you can support any RxJS streams, Kefir streams, Bacon.js streams, or constants that your users might pass to you.

 ```
 var Bacon = require('baconjs');